jeffdgr8/kotbase/README.md

 Kotbase's API aligns with the [Java](https://docs.couchbase.com/couchbase-lite/current/java/quickstart.html) and [Android KTX](https://docs.couchbase.com/couchbase-lite/current/android/quickstart.html) SDKs.
-Migrating existing Kotlin code can be as straightforward as changing the import package from `com.couchbase.lite` to `kotbase`, with a few
+Migrating existing Kotlin code can be as straightforward as changing the import package from `com.couchbase.lite` to `kotbase`, with some
 exceptions:

 * Java callback functional interfaces are implemented as Kotlin function types.